zenml-io/zenml/docs/book/guidelines/system-environmental-variables.md

 ZENML_DEBUG=false
 ```

-Setting to a specific UUID will make the corresponding stack the active stack:
+Setting the `ZENML_ACTIVE_STACK_ID` to a specific UUID will make the
+corresponding stack the active stack:
 ```bash
 ZENML_ACTIVE_STACK_ID=<UUID-OF-YOUR-STACK>
 ```